“Contact Douglass & Runger, PLLC for Zealous Legal Representation”

 Nor is it a defense to drugged driving that the person had a valid prescription or was otherwise entitled to use the drug.
 So long as the person’s impairment can be tied to the drugs or substances found in his or her system, a conviction is possible.

 The Tennessee DUI law is broad and prohibits drugged driving on a variety of roadways and property.
 Most successful defenses of drugged driving charges attacks the government’s evidence of impairment and/or driving.
 For instance:

 The law enforcement officer may not have had reasonable suspicion to stop you.

 The law enforcement officer may not have had reasonable suspicion to conduct a drugged driving investigation.

 The law enforcement officer may not have enough evidence of impairment.

 Drugged driving penalties mirror those for driving under the influence of alcohol and can include significant periods of incarceration, mandatory fines, license suspensions, and the mandatory installation of ignition interlocks.
 Penalties may also be imposed if the driver refuses to submit to testing such as breath or blood testing when requested.
 Other charges like child endangerment and vehicular homicide can also be leveled against a driver if the situation warrants such serious charges.

-At Douglass & Runger, Attorneys at Law, we investigate the government’s case and its evidence when preparing a thorough defense for our clients.
+At Douglass & Runger, PLLC, Attorneys at Law, we investigate the government’s case and its evidence when preparing a thorough defense for our clients.
 If you have been charged with drugged driving in Tennessee, contact us now at (901) 388-5805 to learn how our experienced team of Tennessee criminal defense lawyers can assist you.